nitinsanatan1/Youtube-Video-API/README.md

 1. Clone this repository.
 3. Add the `.env` file in the root path.
 2. Run `docker-compose up -d --build` to build and launch project on docker.
+3. After launch, one can access flask app at `localhost:5001`

 ## Tools used